autometrics-dev/vscode-autometrics/README.md

 - [Dprint code](https://marketplace.visualstudio.com/items?itemName=dprint.dprint).
 So vscode can format the code for you.
 You can also run `yarn format` before committing so all code is correctly formatted.
 - [esbuild Problem Matchers](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers) This is needed when vscode to debug the extension.

+# How to release a new version

+Create a new release using the github which matches the version number it should be released under.